 Funds in this Parks and Open Spaces activity within the Final Action Plan are available to help cover costs associated with the ongoing Battery PlayScape project which is also funded with a Settlement Funds allocation in Partial Action Plan S-2, and costs associated with the remaining parks and open spaces projects in the current LMDC portfolio.
-During the quarter, no funds were expended from this activity.
+During the first quarter of 2021, approximately \$39,500 was spent from this activity towards ongoing parks projects.
+The Luther Gulick Playground renovations were completed and the park has been open to the public for months.
+Only three projects that LMDC is funding through subrecipient agreements with the New York City Department of Parks and Recreation are still underway: Peck Slip Park, Corlears Hook Park renovations and Battery PlayScape.
+Each of these projects is expected to be completed in 2021.